jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 }
 ```
 __
-ac plots remove {plotline index} - If {plotline index} (an optional, positive integer) is NOT included, this shortcut shows the options for {plotline index}.
+ac plots remove {plotline index: optional, >0} - If {plotline index} is NOT included, this shortcut shows the options for {plotline index}.
 If {plotline index} IS included, this shortcut removes one entry of the plotline that is indexed by {plotline index}.

 __